chanino/aws-lambda-embedding-server/README.md

     --profile $PROFILE
 ```

-With the above steps in place, the base system is in place.
-If edits are made, the following steps automate the build of the image, pushing the image to ECR, updating the lambda, and testing the lamba.
+Once the above steps are complete, you have a basic system setup.
+Subsequent edits will require rebuilding the image, pushing updates to ECR, and redeploying the Lambda function for testing.

 ```bash
 docker build -t $CONTAINER .
 docker run --rm $CONTAINER